liquality/collective-frames/README.md

 6. Run drizzle studio to alter and check the tables `npm run db:studio`

 ### Development server
-First, run the development server:
+First, copy the file `.env.example` and rename it to `.env` Second, run the development server:

 ```bash
 npm run dev